NotInMoodTobi/ShootingClubApp/README.md

 Instagram, Tesla...).
 It is responsible for the logicand the interface.
 ```
 ```
-Material-UI includes React components for faster andeasier web development.
+Material-UI includes React components for faster and easier web development.
 As a result, we get a beautiful and optimized user interface.
 Material-UI is a version of "Material-Design" createdfor React.
 Material-Design is a design standard invented by Google.